This post contains affiliate links.

-Next time you go camping, be sure to bring the handful of ingredients needed for this campfire French toast.
-Cooked over the fire, it’s a delicious camp breakfast idea that everyone will jump out of their tents for!
+The next time you go camping and need a tasty breakfast, grab the handful of ingredients needed for this campfire French toast.
+Cooked over the fire in just a foil pack, it’s a delicious camp breakfast idea that requires almost no cleanup.

 Here’s What You’ll Need

-- Eggs: The key ingredient in French toast, eggs provide richness and help bind the other ingredients together, creating a creamy and luscious texture when cooked.
+- Eggs: The key ingredient in French toast is eggs, which provide richness and help bind the other ingredients together, creating a creamy and luscious texture when cooked.
 (For an eggless version, try our vegan French toast!)

 - Sugar: Sweetens the French toast, balancing out the flavors and making it more delectable.